 1. Have all the necessary documents handy

-• Your Electronic Travel Authorization (eTA), required for travel to Canada by air.
-The number and expiry date are on your port of entry (POE) letter.
-You don’t need to apply for an eTA unless you’ve renewed your passport since applying for your Working Holiday permit (the eTA is linked to your passport number).
-If in doubt, check your eTA status.
+- Your Electronic Travel Authorization (eTA), required for travel to Canada by air.
+You can find this information on your POE letter.
+You don’t need to apply for a separate eTA, unless you’ve renewed your passport since applying for your Working Holiday permit (the eTA is linked to your passport).
+If in doubt, you can check your eTA status.
+However, eTAs listed on the POE letter don’t always show up in the system, so don’t panic if you can’t find the eTA from your POE letter in the system.

-Here’s another comprehensive checklist as well!
+Here’s another comprehensive checklist!

 2. Check the expiry date of your medical exam results